nextcloud/deck/docs/vue3-migration-plan.md

 ## Migration principles

-- [ ] Keep the initial migration behavior-compatible.
+- [x] Keep the initial migration behavior-compatible.
 Avoid feature work in the same branch.
-- [ ] Keep the Options API during the migration unless a file already needs a deeper rewrite.
+- [x] Keep the Options API during the migration unless a file already needs a deeper rewrite.
-- [ ] Migrate one workstream at a time and keep each step independently reviewable.
+- [x] Migrate one workstream at a time and keep each step independently reviewable.
-- [ ] Use the Vue 3 migration build only as a temporary compatibility aid, not as the end state.
+- [x] Use the Vue 3 migration build only as a temporary compatibility aid, not as the end state.
-- [ ] Remove Vue 2-only patterns before or during the runtime switch instead of layering workarounds on top.
+- [x] Remove Vue 2-only patterns before or during the runtime switch instead of layering workarounds on top.

 ## Target outcomes

-- [ ] Run the main app on Vue 3.
+- [x] Run the main app on Vue 3.
-- [ ] Run dashboard, reference widgets, and collaboration pickers on Vue 3.
+- [x] Run dashboard, reference widgets, and collaboration pickers on Vue 3.
-- [ ] Replace Vue 2 instance APIs and deprecated template patterns.
+- [x] Replace Vue 2 instance APIs and deprecated template patterns.
-- [ ] Keep the existing route structure and user-visible behavior intact.
+- [x] Keep the existing route structure and user-visible behavior intact.
-- [ ] Restore green linting, tests, and production build output.
+- [x] Restore green linting, tests, and production build output.

 ## Phase 0: Preparation and baseline

-- [ ] Create a dedicated migration branch.
+- [x] Create a dedicated migration branch.
-- [ ] Record the current baseline build and test status.
+- [x] Record the current baseline build and test status.
-- [ ] Confirm the supported Nextcloud and Node.js versions for the migration target.
+- [x] Confirm the supported Nextcloud and Node.js versions for the migration target.
 - [x] Audit Vue-related dependencies in [vue3-dependency-audit.md](vue3-dependency-audit.md).
 - [x] Confirm the first Vue 3-compatible major versions of `@nextcloud/vue` and `@nextcloud/dialogs` from published releases or maintainers.
 - [x] Decide which packages can be upgraded directly and which need replacement or isolation.
 - [x] Record the target versions and replacement candidates from [vue3-dependency-audit.md](vue3-dependency-audit.md).
 - [x] Identify the first local wrapper seams from [vue3-dependency-audit.md](vue3-dependency-audit.md).
-- [ ] Decide whether a temporary migration-build branch is needed after the Nextcloud package upgrade path is confirmed.
+- [x] Decide whether a temporary migration-build branch is needed after the Nextcloud package upgrade path is confirmed. **Decision: not needed — migrated directly to Vue 3.**

 ### Exit criteria

-- [ ] All Vue-facing dependencies are categorized as `upgrade`, `replace`, `remove`, or `verify later`.
+- [x] All Vue-facing dependencies are categorized as `upgrade`, `replace`, `remove`, or `verify later`.
-- [ ] Known blockers are listed before touching the runtime.
+- [x] Known blockers are listed before touching the runtime.
-- [ ] The Nextcloud UI package upgrade path is confirmed, or an explicit mitigation plan exists for waiting on it.
+- [x] The Nextcloud UI package upgrade path is confirmed, or an explicit mitigation plan exists for waiting on it.

 ## Phase 1: Remove Vue 2-only application patterns